dkowitz/LowCal-Code/docs/cli/commands.md

 - **`/about`**
   - **Description:** Show version info.
 Please share this information when filing issues.

+- **`/model`**
+  - **Description:** Open a model selection dialog for the current authentication provider.
+  - **Behavior:**
+    - For QWEN OAuth, the dialog shows Qwen-provided models.
+    - For OpenRouter and LM Studio (OpenAI-compatible providers), the CLI polls the provider's `/v1/models` endpoint to present a live list of available models.
+    - For OpenAI, if `OPENAI_MODEL` is present in the environment it will be offered; if a custom `OPENAI_BASE_URL` is configured the CLI will attempt to poll `/v1/models` from that base URL as well.
+  - **Model switching:** Selecting a model unloads any previously loaded model and then loads the new one.
+A short warm-up query is sent after loading to prime the model.

 - **`/agents`**
   - **Description:** Manage specialized AI subagents for focused tasks.
 Subagents are independent AI assistants configured with specific expertise and tool access.